core-wg/href/draft-ietf-core-href.md

         If the value of the Uri-Host Option is a `reg-name`, split it on any dots in the name and use the resulting text string values as the elements of the `host-name` array.
-        If the value is an IP-literal or IPv4address, extract any `zone-id`, and represent the IP address as a byte string of the correct length in `host-ip`, followed by any `zone-id` extracted if present.
+        If the value is an IP-literal or IPv4address, represent the IP address as a byte string of
+        the correct length in `host-ip`; if a `zone-id` can be extracted from the request's destination
+        IP address and if the IP address is ambiguous in the context of the local system, append the zone-id.
         If the value is none of the three, fail this algorithm.

-        If the request does not include a Uri-Host Option, insert an `authority` with `host-ip` being the byte string that represents the request's destination IP address and, if one is present in the request's destination, add a `zone-id`.
+        If the request does not include a Uri-Host Option, insert an `authority` with `host-ip` being the byte string that represents the request's destination IP address and, if one is present in the request's destination address, add a `zone-id`.

    3. If the request includes a Uri-Port Option, let »port« be that option's value.
 Otherwise, let »port« be the request's